susheelpoonja/Credit_card_fraud/README.md

 The feature `Amount` is the transaction Amount, this feature is scaled using StandardScaler.

-Feature `Class` is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+Feature `Class` is the response variable

 This project mainly focuses on handling imbalanced datasets and detecting credit-card frauds.
 I have used to following models to look for the best model.